4226 South Gold

 - No gas motors.
 Trolling motor & battery permissible.
 (SBEA has trolling motors for rent with rental boats).

-- Boats must not interfere with bank and dock anglers and must stay out of buoyed areas.
+- Boats must not interfere with bank and dock anglers and must stay out of buoyed areas and off the island.

 - All fishing rules and USCG rules apply.